gatsbyjs/gatsby/docs/docs/sourcing-from-yaml.md

 Now that we have almost all the parts necessary in place, you'll need to make a small adjustment to your Gatsby website.

-Start by creating a `gatsby-node.js` with the following contents:
+If you don't already have one, start by creating a `gatsby-node.js` file with the following contents:

 ```javascript
 const fs = require("fs")